deepgram-devs/diarization-notebook/README.md

 # diarization-notebook

 Attached in this repository is a Python notebook that contains a quickstart tutorial on getting started with Deepgram.
 In it, you will:
-1. Install dependencies
+1. Install dependencies 😊
-2. Upload any audio of your choice
+2. Upload any audio of your choice 🔊
-3. Use Deepgram to transcribe that audio and label its speakers
+3. Use Deepgram's AI to transcribe that audio and label its speakers 🤖
-4. Profit
+4. Profit 💸

 Note that all the instructions and guidance needed to unertsand the notebook are located within the text and comments of the notebook itself.